-The course is pretty beat up right now.
+The course was pretty beat up.
 It looks better in the pictures than it actually was.
 The fairways and rough were pretty patchy with a number of dead/brown spots and inconsistent lies.
 The tee boxes were level, but a few (the 10th hole comes to mind) were a little too shaggy.
 I was in one bunker and it was fine.
 It was a little wet that early in the morning, so it was hard to tell how soft the sand is normally.
-The greens are still recovering from a recent ½ aeration.
+The greens are still recovering from a recent 1/2 aeration.
 The good halves of the greens (where all the pins were) were nice and lush (and VERY soft/spongy).
 They were super slow, though.

 I won’t be in any rush to play Eastlake again.
 It’s a decent course and if you can get out there for under $40, then go ahead.
 Otherwise, I wouldn’t pay much more than that for this course.

 The pace at Eastlake worked out perfectly, as I had ample time to get out to Jamul (pronounced “hah-mool” I was told by someone I played with at Steele Canyon).
 As the crow flies it’s only about 10 miles from Chula Vista, but it takes about 30 minutes to get there depending on which indirect route you take.
 I took a scenic drive along Otay Lakes Drive…

 Steele Canyon Golf Club • Jamul, CA • 9/15/12